José Abad Santos: Death

 On April 11, 1942, Abad Santos, his son José Jr. (nicknamed Pepito), Col. Benito Valeriano and two enlisted men were captured by the Japanese in Barangay Tubod in Barili, Cebu while traveling by automobile to Toledo, Cebu.
 He identified himself as the chief justice of the Supreme Court of the Philippines.
 He and his son were then taken to a concentration camp in Basak San Nicolas, Cebu City.
 When asked to cooperate with the Japanese, he refused.
 Although he had nothing to do with military operations, they imputed to him, as acting president, the destruction of the bridges and other public works in Cebu that had been undertaken by the USAFFE forces to delay the invasion of the island.

 The Japanese high commander, Kiyotake Kawaguchi, took him and his son aboard a ship on April 26, 1942, thinking they were heading to Manila.
-Instead, they arrived on April 28 at Parang, Cotabato (now in Maguindanao).
+Instead, they arrived on April 28 at Parang, Cotabato (now in Maguindanao del Norte).
 The next day they were brought to Malabang, Lanao, arriving on April 30.
 After two days' confinement at Japanese camps, Abad Santos was called in front of Kawaguchi and was informed about the order of his execution.
 Before he was shot to death, he was able to talk to his son Pepito.
 Among his last parting words to his son were, "Do not cry, Pepito, show to these people that you are brave.
 It is an honor to die for one's country.
 Not everybody has that chance."
 Abad Santos was executed at 2:00 pm, on May 1, 1942, under a tall coconut tree near a river bank.
 He refused to be blindfolded and refused the last cigarette offered to him.

-Death and burial site
+Burial site

-On May 1, 1942, Chief Justice Jose Abad Santos was executed by Japanese troops in Malabang, Lanao del Sur.

 Prior to 2014, the public knew Abad Santos was executed either on the dates May 2 or May 7, 1942.
 But the National Historical Commission of the Philippines (NHCP) ascertained May 1, 1942 using the Japanese war crime records found in the National Archives of the Philippines.

 Later that afternoon of May 1, 1942, two Japanese interpreters took José's son, Pepito, to his father's grave.
 It was a small mound—too small, Pepito thought, to hold his father's remains if properly buried.
 On top of the grave lay a rock as large as a coconut.
 Pepito begged that he be allowed to mark the grave with a cross, but his request was denied.

 After the war, an intensive search for the place where José was buried failed.
 Pepito did not find the hut and the trees, which would have served as points of reference for locating the grave.
 The area where the execution took place had been plowed and planted to root crops.